zAlweNy26/AlweStats/README.md

 - Health starts showing from the second hit for rocks and mine rocks
 - Name doesn't show for small environment elements
 - Remaining time doesn't work properly for beehives
+- Pregnancy percentage doesn't work properly
 - Hud reload doesn't work properly

 ### Changelog

+v**5.0.0**

+- **Added new ServerStats block**
+- Moved ping and total players counter from GameStats to ServerStats block
+- Added dynamic list of players in range with relative stats (health, max health, percentage of health)
+- Added config setting "GameStatsFormat" to format text of GameStats block
+- Added config setting "ServerStatsFormat" to format text of ServerStats block
+- Added config setting "WorldStatsFormat" to format text of WorldStats block
+- Added config setting "RangeForPlayers" to change the range in which to scan for players
+- Added weather in the "WorldStatsFormat" config setting
+- Integrated the "ShowWorldSeed" config setting in the "WorldStatsFormat" one
+- Integrated the "CustomShowBiome" config setting in the "WorldStatsFormat" one
+- Added config setting "RemoveMinimapBiome" to remove the current biome label in the top-left corner in minimap
+- Added pregnancy percentage when hovering tameable animals
+- Added support for aedenthorn's "Extended Player Inventory" in the PlayerStats block
+- Fixed distance text, now it shows only on the hovered entity when ShowEntityDistance is set to 1

 v**4.5.0**